 Common causes of vaginal irritation and home remedies that OB/GYN doctors recommend

-Vaginal itching affects every woman at some point, and while for some it's simply a nuisance, for others it signals an underlying issue.
+Vaginal itching affects nearly every woman at some point, and while for some it's simply an uncomfortable nuisance, for others it signals a more serious underlying health issue.
 In most cases, however, alleviating vaginal itching is as simple as identifying and treating the cause.

 Vaginal Itching Due To Chemical Irritants

 Like itching in other areas, vaginal itching is often the result of exposure to an irritant.
 In this case, any soap or chemical product you use on your vagina or vulva — or on clothing that touches the area — can cause irritation.

 Sometimes the culprit is something obvious, like a new lubricant or spermicide.
 Other times the itching is actually the result of the detergent or fabric softener used on clothing.
 Even a douche, which is actually used to cleanse the vagina, can cause irritation for some women.
 This is one of the many reasons why you should avoid douching.

 If your vaginal itching is a fairly new development, look at any products you've started using recently.
 Have you switched to a new brand of contraceptive foam or spermicidal condom?
 Are you using a different brand of detergent or fabric softener in your laundry?
 If so, the newly introduced chemical may be the culprit.

 When your vaginal itching is persistent over a long period of time, irritants may still be to blame.
 If itching is your only symptom, try changing the products you use for contraception, cleansing and laundry.

 For lubricant, consider trying a fragrance-free, water-based lubricant or coconut oil (if you aren't using condoms).
 Use polyisoprene (latex-free) condoms to see if you have a latex allergy.